CaleyD/RetireEarly/readme.md

+## TODO:

+* visually denote years post FI
+* add disclaimer
+* add information about how to calculate various values and present in both the intro and edit screens
+* add "more info" screen with links to MMM, jlcollins, ...
+"BEST OF" - these links should be pulled from the cloud so they can be updated independently of the App
+* allow user to adjust return and SWR percentages
+* allow user to adjust retirement expenses separately

+Considering:
+* show graph view when editing a value
+* show monte-carlo projections like FIRECALC?
+PROBABLY NOT THOUGH!
+Too complicated to understand
+* link to or graph historic rates
+* allow user to specify inflation?

-Notes:
+## Notes:

 ### Done button issue
-The iOS number pad keybaord does not have a 'done' button.
+The iOS number pad keyboard does not have a 'done' button.
 In the Objective C version of this app I created an InputAccessoryView with a 'done' button.
 I don't think that's easily accomplished in React Native.